Elizabeth I (2005 TV series): Part 1

 In 1579, Elizabeth I refuses to marry.
-Her chief advisor, Lord Burghley, and her spymaster, Francis Walsingham, plan to have her wed the Duke of Anjou in order to cement an English-French alliance against Spain while her favourite, the Earl of Leicester, opposes the plan due to his own long-standing affections for her.
+Chief advisor Lord Burghley and spymaster Francis Walsingham plan to have her wed the Duke of Anjou, which would cement an English-French alliance against Spain.
+Meanwhile, Elizabeth's favorite, the Earl of Leicester, opposes the match due to his affection for her.

 Upon arriving in England, the Duke meets and courts Elizabeth, gaining her favour.
-She later decides not to marry him after Burghley dissuades her from following through due to negative popular opinion towards the match.
+She angrily banishes Leicester from court when she learns he is married and decides not to marry the Duke due to negative popular opinion towards the match.

-Over time, Walsingham gathers evidence to prove that Elizabeth's Catholic cousin Mary, Queen of Scots is plotting to have her killed.
-Elizabeth is reluctant to have Mary executed because of the war it would likely ignite between England and Spain.
-During a secret meeting, Mary gives Elizabeth her word that she does not want her dead.
-Elizabeth hesitantly gives Leicester command of the English campaign to assist the Dutch against Spain, which fails.
-Once it is proven that Mary has in fact been conspiring against Elizabeth's life, Mary is judged guilty of treason and later executed.
+Seven years later, Elizabeth welcomes Leicester back.
+Walsingham gathers evidence to prove that Elizabeth's Catholic cousin Mary, Queen of Scots, is plotting to have her killed.
+Elizabeth is reluctant to have Mary executed because of the war it might ignite between England and Spain.
+During a secret meeting at her prison, Mary gives Elizabeth her word that she does not want her dead.

+Elizabeth hesitantly gives Leicester command of the English campaign to assist the Dutch against Spain, which fails and gives Spain control of Holland.
+Once it is proven Mary has, in fact, been conspiring against Elizabeth's life, Mary is judged guilty of treason and executed.

 After negotiations between England and Spain fail, a fleet of Spanish ships are sent for England.
-Elizabeth gives Leicester command of the land forces and rides with him and his stepson the Earl of Essex to Tilbury, where they expect the Spanish to attempt a landing and where Elizabeth delivers a speech to the troops.
-The Spanish Armada is ultimately defeated, but Leicester falls gravely ill just as they learn of the English victory.
-Later, on his deathbed, Leicester bids Essex to take care of Elizabeth.
+Elizabeth gives Leicester command of the land forces and rides with him and his stepson, the Earl of Essex, to Tilbury, where they expect the Spanish to attempt a landing and where Elizabeth delivers a speech to the troops.

+The Spanish Armada is ultimately defeated, but Leicester falls gravely ill as they learn of the English victory.
+On his deathbed, Leicester bids Essex to take care of Elizabeth.